Petit-Clamart attack: Objective of the attack

 There is an alternative and controversial thesis that the primary aim of the operation was not to assassinate President Charles de Gaulle in Clamart, but to kidnap him to bring him before the Council tribunal.
 Tixier-Vignancour used this as an argument to acquit the nine conspirators present during the trial.
-Subsequently, it was taken up and defended by Agnès de Marnhac in her work; My father, the last of the shot published by Michalon on 7 April 2005.
-A psychogenealogist and therapist by profession, she also supported a thesis based on psychogenealogy according to which: "by donating his life, my father redeemed the fault of his ancestor the Duke of Massa who had sent sent an innocent man, the Duke of Enghien, to the firing squad."
-Agnès de Marnhac died on 28 June 2007 following cancer.
-The thesis of the kidnapping was denied in the media in 2005 (including the daily newspaper Present and the talk show program Tout le monde en parole) by the very members of the Petit-Clamart commando including Louis Honorat de Condé, Lajos Marton and Armand Belvisi.
+Subsequently, it was taken up and defended by Agnès de Marnhac in her book Mon pere, le dernier des fusilles (English: My father, the last of the executed) published by Michalon on 7 April 2005 under her maiden name, Agnès Bastien-Thiry.
+A psychogenealogist and therapist by profession, she also supported a thesis based on psychogenealogy according to which: "by donating his life, my father redeemed the fault of his ancestor the Duke of Massa who had sent an innocent man, the Duke of Enghien, to the firing squad."
+Agnès de Marnhac died on 28 June 2007 from cancer.
+This thesis of the kidnapping was denied in the media in 2005 (including the daily newspaper Présent and the talk show program Tout le monde en parole) by the very members of the Petit-Clamart commando including Louis Honorat de Condé, Lajos Marton and Armand Belvisi.

 Head of the attack

 Marton said that, in 1961, Bastien-Thiry contacted Colonel Antoine Argoud, disgraced since the "week of the barricades", who had been appointed to a "closet" post in Metz, where he spent most of his time preparing the putsch of 1961.
 Despite sympathizing with Bastien-Thiry, Argoud could not risk of being associated with him or helping him assassinate de Gaulle.
 He saw Bastien-Thiry again in 1961.
-Bastien-Thiry subsequently made contact with Jean Bichon, a former resistance fighter and liaison officer between the "Old Staff" and the High Command of the OAS.
+Bastien-Thiry subsequently made contact with Jean Bichon, a former resistance fighter and liaison officer between the "Old Staff" and the high command of the OAS.

-In The Attack: Indicative Echo-Gabriel, Belvisi writes, "I contacted the Monocle so that he could give me the weapons I needed.
+In his book L' Attentat: indicatif Écho-Gabriel (English: The Attack: code Echo/Gabriel), Belvisi writes, "I contacted the Monocle so that he could give me the weapons I needed.
 We were the only ones at Mission III to have a large stock of ammunition.
 Neither the Old General Staff nor Jean Bichon could help Bastien-Thiry.
 They had almost nothing left...
 I hid all of this in my studio... and, on 27 April, with Bernier, I went to try them in the woods".

 After the putsch of 1961, General Raoul Salan took charge of the OAS with General Edmond Jouhaud as his deputy.
 On 25 March 1962, Jouhaud was arrested in Oran; and on 20 April 1962 it was Salan's turn to be arrested in Algiers.
 On 24 April, General Paul Gardy announced on Oran pirate radio (the only transmitter of the OAS) that he was taking his place at the top of the organization chart, but command was also claimed by Jean-Jacques Susini.
 In fact, General Gardy only exercised complete control over the OAS of Oran.
 On 20 May 1962, Georges Bidault, in exile in Munich, founded the Council in Milan with Jacques Soustelle.